interstellarfrog/interstellar/README.md

 This project is an Operating System written fully in Rust for x86 64bit (X86_64) that supports both UEFI and BIOS systems.

+See the [Wiki](https://github.com/interstellarfrog/interstellar/wiki) (work in progress) for more info.

 ## Objectives

 - My current objectives are to implement a user mode with a file system, GUI, and some simple games like noughts and crosses and chess.
 I also plan to port the Rust compiler and Python.